Alex Younger: Private sector

+Public views

 Russia

 In 2016 Younger said cyber-attacks, propaganda and subversion from hostile states pose a fundamental threat to European democracies including the UK.
 In a rare speech by an MI6 chief while in office, Younger did not specifically name Russia, but left no doubt that this was the target of his remarks.
 In 2020 Younger described continuing Russian ambition to subvert Western democratic process through disinformation, which he ascribed to Russian fear of the quality of Western institutions and alliances.
 He advocated strong defences but warned that we should not magnify the effect of these relatively crude and unsophisticated attacks by exaggerating their effect.
 Nor should Western democracies allow these attacks to diminish their own responsibility for dealing with the things that caused division in their own countries.
-"The Russians did not create the things that divide us, we did that to ourselves".
+"The Russians did not create the things that divide us, we did that to ourselves."

 China and technology

 In December 2018, Younger raised concerns about Huawei's role in the UK's new 5G mobile network.
 In 2020 he forecast continuing ideological divergence between the West and China given the premium that the Chinese Communist Party placed in preserving their interests.
 He said that this would have significant security consequences that the West should anticipate and organise against.
-But it should also recognise the need for coexistence given that two value systems were like to occupy one planet for the foreseeable future.
+But it should also recognise the need for coexistence given that two value systems were likely to occupy one planet for the foreseeable future.
 He also called for the West to refocus on its own strengths: the quality of its alliances and innovation, rather than simply lamenting the rise of a competitor.